sabrina-zeidan/speedguard/README.txt

 I'll be happy to know that you find it useful as well, feel free to leave a review :)

 == Screenshots ==
-1. Plugin installation
-2. Getting API Key
-3. Running a site speed test
+1. Running a site speed test
-3. Settings: widgets, tests and notifications

 == Installation ==
 = Automatic plugin installation: =
 1. Go to Plugins > Add New in your WordPress Admin